AliceO2Group/analysis-framework/docs/hyperloop/hyperlooppractice.md

 <div align="center">
 <img src="../images/wagonConfig.png" width="70%">
 </div>

+* The wagon configuration supports a variety of parameter types defined in task as _Configurable_ including: arrays, matrices, labelled matrices and histogram binning.
+The _Variable-length arrays_ allow the user to add/remove elements in the _Base_ wagon, and the change will be propagated in all the subwagons.

 * If you need to run the same workflow, but modify one (or more) of the parameter's value, you can use a subwagon instead of creating a new wagon.
 In order to create a subwagon, type the name of the new subwagon, the name has to be unique within the wagon, and type the value of at least one parameter in the configuration.
 The configuration of a subwagon will be kept the same as the _Base_ and overwrite the parameters that are different.
 When there are subwagons activated, the wagon's _Base_ will not run.
 NOTE: subwagon submission is at present not yet supported, but will come soon.